sonatype-nexus-community/the-cla/README.md

 #### App environment configuration

-Configuration of `the-cla` is handled via a `.env` file in the repo (this is ignored by git by default so you don't check in secrets):
+Configuration of `the-cla` is handled via a `.env` file in the repo (this is ignored by git by default, so you don't check in secrets):

 A `.example.env` has been provided that looks similar to the following: